ipld/js-block/README.md

 If a CID hasn't been created yet it will return true since we know the hash will match in our eventually created CID.

-## Hot path methods

-We expose a few extra APIs you can use if you find IPLD in the hot paths of your own code.

-Since *some* codecs require async work and some do not, it's a good idea to try and factor our unnecesary async operations when you can if you can in hot paths.

-## `block.encodeMaybeSync`

-Just like `block.encode` but returns *either* a promise or the encoded value synchronously.

-## `block.decodeMaybeSync`

-Just like `block.decode` but returns *either* a proimse or the decoded value synchronously.